 - Note that closing an account doesn’t make it go away.
 A closed account will still show up on your credit report, and may be considered by the score.

+You can always do some of the work yourself.
 If the contact with your creditor doesn’t work, you’ll need to notify each credit bureau that has reported the information (usually all three).
 The three credit bureaus to contact are:

 P.O.
 Box 740241